sirn-se/websocket-php/docs/Client.md

 ## Connection control

-Client will automatically connect when sending a message or starting the listner.
+Client will automatically connect when sending a message or starting the listener.
 You may also connect and disconnect manually.

 ```php